 The Amended and Restated Bylaws currently in effect for each Company provide that in order for a stockholder to nominate a candidate for election as a director at an annual meeting of stockholders or propose business for consideration at such meeting, which nomination or proposal is not to be included in the Company's proxy statement, written notice containing the information required by the current Bylaws must be delivered to the Secretary of the Company at 811 Main Street, 14th Floor, Houston, TX 77002, not later than 5:00 p.m.
-Central Time on the 120th day, and not earlier than the 150th day, prior to the first anniversary of the date of the annual meeting is advanced or delayed by more than 30 days from the first anniversary of the date of the preceding year's annual meeting (and in the case of the first annual meeting of stockholders), notice by the stockholder to be timely must be so delivered not earlier than the 150th day prior to the date of such annual meeting and not later than 5:00 p.m.
-Central Time on the later of be timely must be so delivered not earlier than the 150th day prior to the date of such annual meeting and not later than 5:00 p.m.
+Central Time on the 120th day, and not earlier than the 150th day, prior to the first anniversary of the date of mailing of the notice for the preceding year's annual meeting; provided, however that in the event that the date of the annual meeting is advanced or delayed by more than 30 days from the first anniversary of the date of the preceding year's annual meeting (and in the case of the first annual meeting of stockholders), notice by the stockholder to be timely must be so delivered not earlier than the 150th day prior to the date of such annual meeting and not later than 5:00 p.m.
 Central Time on the later of the 120th day prior to the date of such annual meeting or the tenth day following the day on which public announcement of the date of such meeting is first made.

-Accordingly, a stockholder nomination or proposal for either Company intended to be considered at the 2017 Annual Meeting must be received by the Secretary of the Company on or after December 27, 2016 and prior to 5:00 p.m.
-Central Time on January 24, 2017.
-However, under the rules of the SEC, if a stockholder wishes to submit a proposal for possible inclusion in the 2016 proxy statement pursuant to Rule 14a-8(e) of the 1934 Act, the Company must receive it not less than 120 calendar days before the anniversary of the date the proxy statement was released to stockholders for the previous year's annual meeting.
-Accordingly, a stockholder's proposal under Rule 14a-8(e) must be received by the Company on or before January 24, 2017 in order to be included in the proxy statement and proxy card for the 2016 Annual Meeting.
+Accordingly, a stockholder nomination or proposal for either Company intended to be considered at the 2018 Annual Meeting must be received by the Secretary of the Company on or after December 29, 2017 and prior to 5:00 p.m.
+Central Time on January 30, 2018.
+However, under the rules of the SEC, if a stockholder wishes to submit a proposal for possible inclusion in the 2018 proxy statement pursuant to Rule 14a-8(e) of the 1934 Act, the Company must receive it not fewer than 120 calendar days before the anniversary of the date the proxy statement was released to stockholders for the previous year's annual meeting.
+Accordingly, a stockholder's proposal under Rule 14a-8(e) must be received by the Company on or before January 30, 2018 in order to be included in the proxy statement and proxy card for the 2018 Annual Meeting.
 All nominations and proposals must be in writing.